badge

 architecture

-Is it possible to connect one SmartBridge to multiple netLD servers?
+Can one SmartBridge connect to multiple netLD servers?

-A SmartBridge is designed to establish a connection with a single netLD core server.
+No. A SmartBridge connects to one netLD core server.

-The supported connection model is one netLD server to multiple SmartBridges (1:n).
-A SmartBridge cannot be shared across or simultaneously connected to multiple netLD servers.
+The supported model is one netLD server to many SmartBridges.
+A SmartBridge should not be shared across multiple netLD servers, because that would create unclear ownership and unpredictable state management.

 licensing